 Pressure canners also feature a dial gauge, which is used to indicate pressure, or a weighted gauge that is used to indicate and regulate pressure.

-The average canner is deep enough to accommodate a single layer of quart jars or two layers of pint sized jars.
-According to the USDA, your canner should be large enough to hold a minimum of 4 quart jars in order to be classified as a canner.
-The USDA also urgently recommends that you only purchase a canner that has been marked with the Underwriter’s Laboratory seal of approval in order to ensure the pressure canner’s safety.
+The average canner is deep enough to accommodate a single layer of quart jars or two layers of pint-sized jars.
+According to the USDA, your canner should be large enough to hold a minimum of 4-quart jars to be classified as a canner.
+The USDA also urgently recommends that you only purchase a canner that has been marked with the Underwriter’s Laboratory seal of approval to ensure the pressure canner’s safety.

-Initially the process of using a canner can seem intimidating, but if handled correctly, they are entirely safe to use.
+Initially, the process of using a stainless steel canner can seem intimidating, but if handled correctly, they are entirely safe to use.
 Each manufacturer will have their own precise steps for canning, but in general, the process goes something like this:

 2. The Type of Stovetop You Have.
 If you have a stovetop made of glass, then you are limited to using canners that specifically state they are safe to use on glass top stoves.
 You will not able to use heavier canners.